INSECT TREE CARE SERVICES

 For pets and children, waiting at least 24 hours is a good precautionary measure to allow full absorption into the soil.

 While you don’t need to take any specific actions for the tree.
-We however, d strongly encourage you to water around the canopy of the tree; this will enhance its ability to absorb the insecticide effectively.
+We however, do strongly encourage you to water around the canopy of the tree; this will enhance its ability to absorb the insecticide effectively.